Music of Scotland: Early music

 The Scottish Reformation, directly influenced by Calvinism, was generally opposed to church music, leading to the removal of organs and a growing emphasis on metrical psalms, including a setting by David Peebles commissioned by James Stewart, 1st Earl of Moray.
-The most important work in Scottish reformed music was probably A forme of Prayers published in Edinburgh in 1564.
-The return from France of James V's daughter, Mary, Queen of Scots in 1561, renewed the Scottish court as a centre of musical patronage and performance.
-The Queen played the lute, virginals and (unlike her father) was a fine singer.
-She brought many influences from the French court where she had been educated, employing lutenists and viol players in her household.
+The most important work in Scottish reformed music was probably A Form of Prayers, published in Edinburgh in 1564.
+The return in 1561 from France of James V's daughter Mary, Queen of Scots renewed the Scottish court as a centre of musical patronage and performance.
+The Queen played the lute and virginals and, unlike her father, was a fine singer.
+She brought many influences from the French court where she had been educated, employing lutenists and viola players in her household.
 Mary's position as a Catholic gave a new lease of life to the choir of the Scottish Chapel Royal in her reign, but the destruction of Scottish church organs meant that instrumentation to accompany the mass had to employ bands of musicians with trumpets, drums, fifes, bagpipes and tabors.

-The outstanding Scottish composer of the era was Robert Carver (c.1485–c.1570) whose works included the nineteen-part motet 'O Bone Jesu'.
+The outstanding Scottish composer of the era was Robert Carver (c.
+1485–c.
+1570) whose works included the nineteen-part motet 'O Bone Jesu'.
 James VI, king of Scotland from 1567, was a major patron of the arts in general.
-He rebuilt the Chapel Royal at Stirling in 1594 and the choir was used for state occasions like the baptism of his son Henry.
+He rebuilt the Chapel Royal at Stirling in 1594, and the choir was used for state occasions like the baptism of his son Henry.
 He followed the tradition of employing lutenists for his private entertainment, as did other members of his family.
 When he came south to take the throne of England in 1603 as James I, he removed one of the major sources of patronage in Scotland.
-The Scottish Chapel Royal was now used only for occasional state visits, as when Charles I returned in 1633 to be crowned, bringing many musicians from the English Chapel Royal for the service, and it began to fall into disrepair.
+The Scottish Chapel Royal was now used only for occasional state visits, as when Charles I returned in 1633 to be crowned, bringing many musicians from the English Chapel Royal for the service, it began to fall into disrepair.
 From now on the court in Westminster would be the only major source of royal musical patronage.